-When your hours of operation change for a brief period of time, like for a special event, you can set Special hours so that your regular hours don't change.
+When your hours of operation change for a brief period of time, like for a special event, you can set holiday hours so that your regular hours don't change.

-When necessary, you can schedule special business hours for:
+When necessary, you can schedule holiday business hours for:

 - Special events